icon-project/documentation/references/java-sdk.md

 transaction status(1:success, 0:failure):1
 ```

-You can check the following information using the TransactionResult.
+You can check the following information using the `TransactionResult`.

 - status : 1 (success), 0 (failure)
 - to : transaction’s receiving address